ielab/elastic4IR/README.md

 ``` <REST verb> /<indexname>/<API>```

 For example: `GET /myindex/_search`.
 This would work in Kibana.
-If using `curl` (or other REST interfaces), then this owuld become: `curl -XGET "http://localhost:9200/my_index/_search"`.
+If using `curl` (or other REST interfaces), then this would become: `curl -XGET "http://localhost:9200/my_index/_search"`.

 Note, if you are using the Docker installation, then instead of `localhost`, you should use `elasticsearch`, as that has bene setup as the hostname of the Docker virtual machine.
 Also, when not using Kibana and the request has a payload (or request body), then we need to specify a request body (json).